 The image below covers the accessories set.
 Note that, under the Accessories group, you will find a series of attributes.
 These are the ones that will be checked in the CSV file.

 You may choose to Predefine a list of categories that will be available for Vendors to use on your store.
 It can be beneficial if you would like to have different categories with the same name, in which case you can assign them different IDs.
 If you would rather define categories by ID rather than by Category Name Navigate to SUPPLIER FRONTEND PRODUCT UPLOADER → CSV IMPORT.
 Then Select 'Category Id(s) from 'Define Categories using:'

 Importing Configurable Products

-One of the benefits in uploading via CSV is that you can upload multiple products at one time.
+One of the benefits of uploading via CSV is that you can upload multiple products at one time.
 It's also possible to upload the various configurations for a configurable product.
 To do this start by uploading a Configurable product.
-This is done in the usual way as described above, however one of the products' ' type' must be set to "configurable".
+This is done in the usual way as described above.
+However, one of the products' ' type' must be set to "configurable".